Sulaiman-Dem/Sulaiman-Dem.github.io/README.md

 - Created an environment that allowed workers to have an easier task to complete their jobs by preparing the required handy tools to work at a faster pace and with less stress
   Shadowed mechanics and electricians to maintain the vehicle well-being of their engines

+## Testimonies

+On behalf of TIQC, I like to congratulate you on your commitment and dedication to participate in the hybrid internship this summer.
+You have earned the perfect onsite attendance by showing up in accordance with your onsite schedule the past six weeks. - Tech Incubator Queens College